The Color Yellow: Reception

-In its original American broadcast, "The Color Yellow" was watched by 6.08 million households getting a 3.0/8 in the 18-49 Nielsen Rating, and was the second most-watched show on Fox that night, after a repeat of Family Guy and came second in its time slot after The Olympics.
+In its original American broadcast, "The Color Yellow" was watched by 6.08 million households getting a 3.0/8 in the 18-49 Nielsen Rating, and was the second most-watched show on Fox that night, after a repeat of Family Guy and came second in its time slot after the 2010 Winter Olympics.
 The show ranked 19 in the 18-49 weekly ratings ranking 4th on FOX for the rating after Family Guy and American Idol Wednesday and Tuesday.

 Robert Canning of IGN gave the episode a 6.4 writing that it "as a whole fell flat" and commented: "I guess it's difficult to find the humor in slavery, even for The Simpsons".

 Emily VanDerWerff of The A.V.
 Club gave the episode a C+, saying that "there was some funny stuff" but "the majority of the episode was a disappointment".

 Jason Hughes of TV Squad gave "The Color Yellow" a positive review stating that "there were some great comedic moments in tonight's episode".